US Vice President Disrespects United Korean Team at Olympics Opening

 Before the Olympics US vice president Mike Pence specifically said his mission in traveling there was to prevent North Korean peace overtures.
 Instead all he has succeeded in showing was how petty, tone-deaf and bellicose the Empire is.

 The North Koreans for the first time ever sent a member of the Kim family for a visit, and invited the South Korean prime minister for a summit in Pyongyand.
-Koreans, north and south, moreover used the opportunity for a historic hand shake, and to march under a united flag.
+Koreans, north and south, moreover used the opportunity for a historic handshake, and to march under a united flag.

 Mike Pence instead refused to stand up when the united Korean team entered the stadium — along his wife the only person in the VIP lodge to do so — then snubbed the North Korean delegation at a reception thrown by hist South Korean hosts.